artemmatvieiev/artemmatvieiev-todo/README.md

 ## How to setup

-1. Go to root directory and run `npm i`
+1. Go to directory `Server` and run `npm i`
 2. When setup is completed run `npm start`
+3. Go to root directory and run `npm i`
+4. When setup is completed run `npm start`
-3. Open `dist/index.html` to run application
+5. Open default browser to run application